G-III (GIII)

 Companies with more cash than debt have lower bankruptcy risk.

-G-III is a well-capitalized company with $257.8 million of cash and $18.74 million of debt on its balance sheet.
-This $239 million net cash position is 20% of its market cap and gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
+G-III is a profitable, well-capitalized company with $301.8 million of cash and $295.8 million of debt on its balance sheet.
+This $6.00 million net cash position gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
 Leverage is not an issue here.

 12. Is Now The Time To Buy G-III?

 G-III falls short of our quality standards.
-To kick things off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its solid EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its projected EPS for the next year is lacking.
-On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+First off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+On top of that, G-III’s projected EPS for the next year is lacking, and its relatively low ROIC suggests management has struggled to find compelling investment opportunities.